leojang/Notes/Investment.md

 Thank you for offering me the job of software engineer at Pneuma Software.
 I'm very excited about this position and know that I'd be the right fit for your team.

-My expected salary is in the $49,000 - $53,000 USD range, with the skill sets I have, this job is a perfect fit for me, I believe an offer of $50,000 USD will be more in line with my qualifications and still makes an win-win deal for both of us, knowing that I'll bring a lot of value to the table based on my experience.
+My expected salary is in the $49,000 - $53,000 USD range, with the skill sets I have, this job is a perfect fit for me, I believe an offer of $49,000 USD will be more in line with my qualifications and still makes an win-win deal for both of us, knowing that I'll bring a lot of value to the table based on my experience.
 Also like you said before, compared to average salary of software engineers in the States, it's 50% less than the average.

-It would be more comfortable if we can settle on a monthly salary of $92000 - $95000 NTD for 14 months, plus 1 month performance bouns.
-Total would be roughly $45,000 USD in base salary anually and $3000 performance bouns.
-The initial offer contains 3 months of performance bonus, it would be great if we can have one more month of base salary and make the performance bouns to just 1 month.
+It would be more comfortable if we can settle on a monthly salary of $92000 - $95000 NTD for 14 months as base salary, total would be roughly $45,000 USD.
+The initial offer contains 3 months of performance bonus, we can make the performance bouns to just 1 month.

 I can certainly see a future for myself at the company, I hope that we can come to a mutual agreement on an acceptable salary.